BELIEF, HOPE, FAITH, OBEDIENCE

 All these people were still living by faith when they died.
 They did not receive the things promised; they only saw them and welcomed them from a distance.
 And they admitted that they were aliens and strangers on earth.
 (Hebrews 11:13)

 You can see from the verse above how important hope is.
-These people of faith described in Chapter, Eleven viewed themselves as strangers on the earth.
+These people of faith described in chapter 11 viewed themselves as strangers on the earth.
 They died in the hope of being part of the city that has foundations.
 Theirs was a fervent, dynamic hope that governed their daily lives.
 This is true faith, the faith that saves us.

 The city did not come to earth in their lifetime.
 But they kept hoping until they died.
 They esteemed what God had shown them as being of greater importance than their life on the earth.

-If we are going to live victoriously in Christ, we have to put our treasures in Heaven.
+If we are going to live victoriously in Christ, we must put our treasures in Heaven.
 They are safe there.
 If we receive any of our hopes in the present world, that is fine.
-But the true overcomers always are looking forward to the day when they are with Jesus, knowing He has kept all their hopes intactin fact, in a far better condition that ever would have been true on the earth if they had not been placed in Heaven in the safety of His keeping.
+But the true overcomers always are looking forward to the day when they are with Jesus, knowing He has kept all their hopes intact—in fact, in a far better condition than ever would have been true on the earth if they had not been placed in Heaven in the safety of His keeping.

 It is not preached commonly that Christians are aliens and strangers on the earth.
 This concept directly contradicts the spirit of Humanism.
 I do not perceive in the churches I have visited the flavor of Christians being aliens and strangers on the earth.
 Rather, there is an arrogance toward the secular world as though Christians somehow deserve the best of this present life.

 I am not certain I can make myself clear on this issue.
-Once God has called us to be a saint, a "holy one," we no longer are of this world just as our Lord is not of this world.
-It might be true that if the pastors of the largest churches in America preached that we are not of this world, that we are aliens here looking for a city with foundations to come, they would lose the majority of their congregation.
+Once God has called us to be a saint, a “holy one,” we no longer are of this world, just as our Lord is not of this world.
+If the pastors of the largest churches in America were to preach that we are not of this world and that we are aliens looking for a city with foundations to come, they might lose the majority of their congregation.
 At least this probably would be the case in American churches.

-The examples of faith, in Hebrews, Eleven did not, during their lifetime, receive what they were hoping for.
+The examples of faith in Hebrews 11 did not, during their lifetime, receive what they were hoping for.
 They died still holding this hope and faith.
 They lived for what would be true in the future, one might say.